 The BSA's 40th year was a rollercoaster for the charity, a time of changing faces and fortunes.
-The year saw the departure of some well-loved faces at the BSA, a fantastic conference, a financial downturn and then upturn, some great strides around employment, and the launch of a new five-year plan.
+The year saw the departure of some well-loved faces at the BSA, a fantastic conference, a financial downturn and then upturn, some great strides around employment, and the launch of the fve-year plan.